 |The Arch of Ctesiphon is the only visible remaining structure of the Sasanian capital city of Ctesiphon|

-The Sasanians themselves produced a rich literature which included genealogies, legends, catalogs of battles, political treatises, and chronicles.
+The Sasanians themselves produced a rich literature that included genealogies, legends, catalogs of battles, political treatises, and chronicles.
 These have survived largely in the works of early Muslim authors who naturally took great interest in their colorful pre-Islamic predecessors.
-What has remained intact are some two dozen inscriptions of kings and high officials carved into the façades of architectural monuments and into rock faces-often accompanying relief sculpture-throughout western Iran.
+What has remained intact are some two dozen inscriptions of kings and high officials carved into the façades of architectural monuments and into rock, faces-often accompanying relief sculpture throughout western Iran.
 These sources, along with an ample corpus of coins, present a vivid, if not always consistent, picture of the Sasanian kings-their foreign wars, internal affairs, and their relationship to the Zoroastrian clergy, guardians of the state religion.

 Relatively little is known about the architectural setting for the Sasanian rule, namely, the royal palace.
 About a dozen ruined buildings in Iran and Iraq have been cited as candidates since the early nineteenth century, largely on the strength of circumstantial evidence.
 The situation in a locale connected by Mediaeval authors with a Sasanian king, proximity to rock reliefs of a Sasanian ruler, or simply local tradition embodied in a place name has been presented as evidence for identifying ruined monuments as Sasanian palaces.
 Few of these monuments have been adequately documented, let alone excavated, and have tended to yield inscriptional material only with the greatest reluctance.